Sampling is as easy as learning the score: theory for diffusion models with minimal data assumptions: Introduction

 By now, there is a vast literature on providing precise complexity estimates for log-concave sampling; see, e.g., the book draft~\cite{chewisamplingbook} for an exposition to recent developments.
 The proofs in this work build upon the techniques developed in this literature.
 However, our work addresses the significantly more challenging setting of \emph{non-log-concave} sampling.

 The work of~\cite{debetal2021scorebased} provides guarantees for the diffusion Schr\"odinger bridge~\cite{songetal2021scorebased}.
 However, as previously mentioned their result is not quantitative, and they require an $L^\infty$-accurate score estimate.
-The works~\cite{blomrorak2020generative, leelutan2022generative}\footnote{Unfortunately, the current analysis of~\cite{blomrorak2020generative} contains a gap, as Theorem 27 therein is false: an LSI does not imply contraction in the Wasserstein metric for the Langevin diffusion.} instead analyze SGMs under the more realistic assumption of an $L^2$-accurate score estimate.
+The works~\cite{blomrorak2020generative, leelutan2022generative} instead analyze SGMs under the more realistic assumption of an $L^2$-accurate score estimate.
 However, the bounds of~\cite{blomrorak2020generative} suffer from the curse of dimensionality, whereas the bounds of~\cite{leelutan2022generative} require $q$ to satisfy an LSI.

 The recent work of~\cite{deb2022manifold}, motivated by the \emph{manifold hypothesis}, considers a different pointwise assumption on the score estimation error which allows the error to blow up at time $0$ and at spatial $\infty$.
 We discuss the manifold setting in more detail in Section~\ref{sec:boundedsupport}.
 Unfortunately, the bounds of~\cite{deb2022manifold} also scale exponentially in problem parameters such as the manifold diameter.